u0xee/cortex/docs/compute.md

 webworkers, etc. design.
-This system is not specific to neural networks nor it is specific to doing linear algebra but is rather the basis to implement any generic algorithm across a range of environments but targetting environments where there is a distinct transfer step between the main computing system (called the host) and some external compute system (called the device).
-The primitives of this layer are carefully chosen to be implementable across a wide range of different 'devices' such that a unified codebase and run unmodified in the various potential runtimes listed above and this *includes* operations like:
+This system is not specific to neural networks nor it is specific to doing linear algebra but is rather the basis to implement any generic algorithm across a range of environments but targeting environments where there is a distinct transfer step between the main computing system (called the host) and some external compute system (called the device).
+The primitives of this layer are carefully chosen to be implementable across a wide range of different 'devices' such that a unified codebase can run unmodified in the various potential runtimes listed above.
+This *includes* operations like:

 * Offsetting device buffers to create new buffers.
-Thus allows efficient implementation of pooling algorithms or buffer coalescing where the user desires to create 1 large buffer and the create a series of smaller buffers piecemeal later.
-Sub-buffers are not distiguishable to the implementations from the original source buffers.
+Thus allows efficient implementation of pooling algorithms or buffer coalescing where the user desires to create one large buffer, and then create a series of smaller buffers piecemeal later.
+Sub-buffers are not distinguishable to the implementations from the original source buffers.
 * Initializing buffers to fixed values.
 * Transfer of data between the host and device.